bizz84/SwiftyStoreKit/README.md

-        case .storeProductNotAvailable: print("The product is not available in the current storefront") case .cloudServicePermissionDenied: print("Access to cloud service information is not allowed") case .cloudServiceNetworkConnectionFailed: print("Could not connect to the network") }
+        case .storeProductNotAvailable: print("The product is not available in the current storefront") case .cloudServicePermissionDenied: print("Access to cloud service information is not allowed") case .cloudServiceNetworkConnectionFailed: print("Could not connect to the network") case .cloudServiceRevoked: print("User has revoked permission to use this cloud service") }
     }
 }